Last Updated on November 21, 2020 by Oddmund Groette

 I have received some e-mails about how I allocate my capital.
 I admit that this is a problem and quite a difficult task.
 Sometimes I have no positions, suddenly all my signals trigger and the allocation becomes a problem.
 My aim is to trade different stocks that correlate as little as possible.
 Of course, that is not easy, because in down markets most seem to correlate.

 However, I think I have “solved” this by concentrating more on pairs.
 So what I do is simply use 100% of my equity on pairs.
 The rest of the directional trades I do is on margin.
-I have a portfolio margin account at Interactive Brokers, so I can put on quite much margin.
-I have done this since mid february and it has worked quite good so far.
+I have a portfolio margin account at Interactive Brokers, so I can put on quite a margin.
+I have done this since mid-February and it has worked quite well so far.
 Actually, much better than I anticipated.
 I’m up about 7% since then with about 500 trades.
 Most of my pairs are just 1-3 days holding period.
 I’m very pleased with the result considering I’m about 40% short in a rising market.
 Short is actually profitable in this period, albeit not much.

 By the way, here are some other “facts”:

 - Live trading results is about 1/3 less than in theory

 - Commissions take away 1/3 compared with my gross profits.
 I pay the “real” costs at IB, not the fixed commission rate.
 I’m gonna deposit more money to trade more size and this will lower my commission rate.